Jonathan, From Argentina, Business English Trainer and Materials Developer in BrazilBy Krzl Light Nuñes

 December 14, 2020

+Hi, Jonathan!
 Can you share a bit about yourself?

 I was born and raised in Argentina, so Spanish is my mother tongue.
 However, a part of my family comes from the U.S., and my dad and grandpa spoke to me in English since I was very little.
 I also lived in the U.S. for a while.
 So, both languages share the same space in my heart.
 I’m presently living in Florianopolis, Brazil.

 I’ve been teaching for eight years now.
-I’m currently working in online corporate English training in two companies and digital material design for workshops and webinars for two other companies.
+I’m currently working in online corporate English training for two companies and digital material design for workshops and webinars for two other companies.
 I love teaching languages (English and Spanish) and learning phrases in my students’ native language.
 I’m also learning French and Italian at the moment.

 When and why did you relocate to Brazil?